MicrosoftDocs/Advertising-docs/BingAds/shopping-content/catalogs-resource.md

 |Parameter|Description|
 |---------|-----------|
 |<a name="alt"/>alt|Optional.
 Use to specify the type of content that's used in the request and response.
-The possible values are ```json``` and ```xml```.
-The default is ```json```.
+The possible values are `json` and `xml`.
+The default is `json`.

 ## <a name="headers"/> Headers

-> [!IMPORTANT]
-> The Bing Ads APIs, including Content API, will stop supporting managed user credentials (username and password) beginning August 1, 2018.
-At your earliest convenience, please migrate your account to use Microsoft accounts.
-For information, see [We're changing the way you sign in](https://help.bingads.microsoft.com/#apex/3/en/ext50875/-1/en-us).
-You will also need to change your code to use OAuth for authentication.
-For details about using OAuth, see [Authentication with OAuth](https://docs.microsoft.com/en-us/bingads/guides/authentication-oauth?view=bingads-12).

 The following are the request and response headers.

 |Header|Description|
 |---------|---------------|
 |<a name="authtoken"/>AuthenticationToken|Request header.<br/><br/>Set this header to an OAuth authentication token.
-For information about getting a token, see [Authenticating your credentials](../shopping-content/get-started.md#authentication).<br/><br/>This header and the UserName header are mutually exclusive.
+For information about getting a token, see [Authenticating your credentials](../shopping-content/get-started.md#authentication).
-|Content-Location|Response header.<br/><br/>A URL that identifies the store that the product was inserted into.
+|Content-Location|Response header.<br/><br/>A URL that identifies the store that the catalog was inserted into.
 This header is included in the response of an Insert request.
-|<a name="customeraccountid"/> CustomerAccountId|Request header.<br/><br/>The account ID of any of the accounts that you manage on behalf of the customer specified in the `CustomerId` header; it doesn't matter which account you specify.
+|<a name="customeraccountid"/> CustomerAccountId|Request header.<br/><br/>The account ID of any of the accounts that you manage on behalf of the customer specified in the `CustomerId` header.
+It doesn't matter which account you specify.
 Specify this header only if you manage an account on behalf of the customer.
 |<a name="customerid"/> CustomerId|Request header.<br/><br/>The customer ID of the customer whose store you manage.
 Specify this header only if you manage the store on behalf of the customer.
 If you set this header, you must also set the `CustomerAccountId` header.
 |<a name="devtoken"/> DeveloperToken|Request header.<br/><br/>The client application's developer access token.
 Each request must include this header.
-For information about getting a token, see [Do you have your Bing Ads credentials and developer token?](../shopping-content/get-started.md#credentials).
+For information about getting a token, see [Do you have your Bing Ads credentials and developer token?](../shopping-content/get-started.md#credentials)
-|Location|Response header.<br/><br/>A URL that identifies the store that the product was inserted into.
+|Location|Response header.<br/><br/>A URL that identifies the store that the catalog was inserted into.
 This header is included in the response of an Insert request.
-|<a name="password"/>Password|Request header.<br/><br/>A Bing Ads user's sign-in password.
-Specify this header only if you use the UserName header; do not specify this header with the AuthenticationToken header.
-|<a name="username"/>UserName|Request header.<br/><br/>A Bing Ads user's sign-in user name.
-You may not set this element to a Microsoft account or email address.
-This header and the AuthenticationToken header are mutually exclusive.
-|WebRequestActivityId|Response header.<br/><br/>The ID of the log entry that contains the details of the request.
+|WebRequestActivityId|Response header.<br/><br/>The ID of the log entry that contains details about the request.
 You should always capture this ID if an error occurs.
 If you are not able to determine and resolve the issue, include this ID along with the other information that you provide the Support team.

-For user authentication, specify either the AuthenticationToken header or the UserName and Password headers.
-New customers are required to use a Microsoft account when they sign up for Bing Ads, which uses OAuth to authenticate the user.
-Existing users with legacy Bing Ads credentials may continue to specify the UserName and Password headers.
-In future versions of the API, Bing Ads will transition exclusively to using Microsoft accounts.

 ## <a name="objects"/> Request and response objects